 Should I get a booster dose of the vaccine?

-The Centers for Disease Control (CDC) and Federal Drug Administration (FDA) recently approved booster shots of COVID-19 vaccines for everyone over 12 years old.
+The Centers for Disease Control (CDC) and Federal Drug Administration (FDA) recently approved booster shots of COVID-19 vaccines for everyone over six months old.

 Should I get the vaccine if I have sickle cell disease?

 The Sickle Cell Disease Association of America recommends that people with sickle cell disease receive COVID-19 vaccination at this time.